Octoberfest7/Inline-Execute-PE/README.md

 ### peload
 peload is the beginning of Inline-Execute-PE.
 This command is used to load a PE into Beacon memory.
 It performs the following major actions:

-1. Sends the specified PE over the network to Beacon
+1. Sends the specified PE over the network to Beacon OR sends the name of the PE to read from disk on the target machine
 2. Creates a structure in Beacon memory to hold various pointers and handles required by Inline-Execute-PE throughout it's lifecycle
 3. Allocates memory in Beacon and writes PE to it with RW protection
 4. XOR encrypts PE in memory using a user-specified key
 5. Allocates another chunk of memory and copies the XOR encrypted PE to it.
 This is necessary in order to be able to "revert" the PE for subsequent executions
 6. Spawns a conhost.exe child process under Beacon in order to initialize stdin/stdout/stderr
 7. Redirects stdout and stderr to an anonymous pipe so that PE output may be captured

 ### perun
 perun is the second step in Inline-Execute-PE.
 It performs the following major actions: